 Endoscopy is the only reliable way to diagnose EGUS, be it squamous or glandular lesions.

 Depending on your veterinarian’s preferences, gastroscopy can be performed either on the farm or in a clinic.
-You’ll need to fast the horse for approximately 14 to 16 hours, but he can have water up until two to four hours prior to the procedure.
+You’ll need to fast the horse for approximately 14 to 16 hours, but he can have water until just prior to the procedure (depending on your veterinarian’s preferences).

 “It is important that the stomach is empty so that all parts can be seen,” Reuss explains.
 “In most cases this is easier to enforce overnight with the procedure happening first thing in the morning.”